sah/java-tutorial/04-Testing-Apps.md

 }
 ```

-Now you have a basic conceptual framework that you can use to start writing tests for your apps.

-All we're doing is using Selenium to input values and make sure that the app's response is exactly what we want.
-Simple as they are, these signup/login/logout tests are extremely valuable.
-Running them before every deployment
+As simple as they are, these signup/login/logout tests are extremely
-helps to ensure that you can welcome new users into your community and get them where they need to go.
+valuable.
+Running them before every deployment helps to ensure that
+you can welcome new users into your community and get them where they
+need to go.

+With this basic conceptual framework, you can start writing tests for
+your apps.

 * _Next_: [Testing local apps with Sauce Connect](##05-Sauce-Connect.md##)